Business glossary

 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

 Calculating it is important because it informs your business decisions and allows you to monitor revenue growth.
-Work it out using the following revenue formula:
+You can work it out using the following revenue formula:

 Average price of product x Number of sales = Revenue